 Note: The complete regexp appears inside a quoted string ("") in the DNS NAPTR RR.
 When used within a quoted string the \ (used as an escape character within the ere and substitution expressions) must be escaped by an additional \ (RFC 1464)).
 When sent on-the-wire the extra \ is removed resulting in valid ere and substitution expressions.
 Thus, if the NAPTR RR contains "!(\\+441115551234)!tel:\\1!" (invalid ere and substitution expressions) it will be sent on-the-wire as !(\+441115551234)!tel:\1! (valid ere and substitution expressions).

 In all cases the strings shown are as they would appear in the NAPTR RR - see note about escaping DNS backslash.

-replace The replace string if not present must be indicated by a dot (.).
+replace The replace string if not present must be indicated by a single dot (.).
 It is an error to have both a replace field and a regexp field, if replace is present then regexp should be an empty string ("").
-If present the replace field is assumed to be a valid FQDN (Fully Qualified domain Name) which may be used as a NAPTR RR lookup (ENUM application with fag = "" (empty)) or for S-NAPTR, SIP or U-NAPTR applications an SRV RR lookup (flag = "S") or an A/AAAA RR lookup (flag="A").
+If present the replace field is assumed to be a valid FQDN (Fully Qualified domain Name which must always end with a dot) which may be used as a NAPTR RR lookup (ENUM application with flag = "" (empty)) or for S-NAPTR, SIP or U-NAPTR applications an SRV RR lookup (flag = "S") or an A/AAAA RR lookup (flag="A").